Skip to main content

 FEATURES:

-• Built in AC mains powered charger
+• Built in AC mains powered charger.

-• Load disconnect controller (separate SBI12-BLD or LLD unit required to disconnect loads - contact us for details)
+• Load disconnect controller (separate SBI12-BLD or LLD unit required to disconnect loads - contact us for details).

-• Built in dual battery isolator
+• Built in dual battery isolator.

 • Charge profiles for all battery types including Lithium.

-Bare in mind this can be paired with even a small size AGM or LiFePO4 battery but the charge current must be adjusted to 20-25% of the batteries capacity as a charge current - this can be changed in the Manager 30 advanced settings.
+Bare in mind this can be paired with even a small size AGM battery or LiFePO4 battery but the charge current must be adjusted to 20-25% of the batteries capacity as a charge current - this can be changed in the Manager 30 advanced settings.

 With a max 30A charge rate larger battery banks over 200ah in size will charge too slowly if you use large portions of that storage each day.
 A separate REDARC BCDC charger can be added in parallel with the Manager 30 if required to provide higher charge rates from alternator and solar whilst still maintaining the mains charger, battery monitor and load disconnect functions from the Manager 30.

-On the Offroad Living truck, we run a REDARC Manager 30 with RedVision TVMS and a separate BCDC 1250D in parallel to give up to 80 Amps of charge current into 450Ah of LiFePO4 batteries.
+On the Offroad Living truck, we ran a REDARC Manager 30 with RedVision TVMS and a separate BCDC 1250D in parallel to give up to 80 Amps of charge current into 450Ah of LiFePO4 batteries.
 Contact us for more info if you would like to know how this can be done.

 I am running more than 200ah of battery storage in my vehicle or caravan

+Larger battery banks can start to become a little more complicated both in how to correctly install them (potentially wired up using a busbar arrangement) and also in getting the charging needs right.
 It's all well and good to install a very large battery bank to give you more days of run time, but if you can never charge it back to 100%, then all you have really achieved is adding an extra day or two of running before you hit the same problem with insufficient charging ability.

-Whilst we recommend having a minimum of 2 days power consumption in storage in your batteries, you need to be able to re-charge it too if you end up using that power.
+Whilst we recommend having a minimum of 2 days power consumption in storage in your batteries, you need to be able to re-charge it if you end up using that power.
 Of course if you have access to mains power on a regular basis (generators or caravan parks), then you will be able to re-charge without concern with even a 30A charger overnight, but if you want to be offgrid for extended periods, then your solar and alternator will be doing the bulk of the work.

-The choices for smaller battery banks in the options listed above still apply - REDARC BCDC1225D or 1240D, Manager 30, but if you are running a larger batteries or banks over 200ah, then a 50A DCDC or larger maybe prudent.
+The choices for smaller battery banks in the options listed above still apply - REDARC BCDC1225D or 1240D, Manager 30, but if you are running a larger batteries or banks over 200ah, then a 50A DCDC or larger may be prudent.
+If you have 2 x 100ah LiFePO4 batteries or 2 x 120ah AGM or larger in parallel then you can go with a 50A DCDC charger.
+You can select from a REDARC BCDC1250D or Enerdrive EN3DC40+.

 It is important to note thought that if your solar input is above 32Voc and below 45Voc then you must go for the Enerdrive option which can handle higher voltage panels.
 If under 32Voc then both the REDARC 1250D or Enedrive EN3DC40+ are both suitable.
 Both have profiles for all Lead acid options and LiFePO4 batteries.